 A high-quality physical education curriculum inspires all pupils to succeed and excel in competitive sport and other physically-demanding activities.
 It should provide opportunities for pupils to become physically confident in a way which supports their health and fitness.
 Opportunities to compete in sport and other activities build character and help to embed values such as fairness and respect.

-Please keep checking our Twitter to see all our achievements!
+Please keep checking our Instagram to see all of our achievements!

 At Swinefleet Primary School we expect both teachers and pupils to take part in P.E in appropriate clothing.